 - Press the autopilot disconnect switch once to disengage the servos while leaving the flight director active with all active and armed modes unchanged.
-Press the autopilot disconnect twice (double click) to turn off the autopilot, deactivate the flight director, disengage the servos, and remove all active and armed modes and indications.
-This effectively "resets" the autopilot. - Press the AP button to disengage the servos while leaving the flight director active with all active and armed modes unchanged.
-Flight director guidance continues. - Using the AP button to disconnect is useful for times when you want to will want to re-engage the autopilot with the same modes that you had used previously.

-- Press the FD button when the servos are disengaged to turn off the flight director and remove all active and armed modes and indications.
+Press the autopilot disconnect again within 1 second to turn the flight director off (regardless whether the autopilot was engaged). - Press the AP button to disengage the servos while leaving the flight director active with all active and armed modes unchanged.
+Flight director guidance continues. - Using the AP button to disconnect is useful for times when you want to will want to re-engage the autopilot with the same modes that you had used previously. - Press the FD button when the servos are disengaged to turn off the flight director and remove all active and armed modes and indications.
 This effectively "resets" the autopilot. - Pressing the button for any active mode (except an external LEVEL button or SV-AP-PANEL LEVEL button) turns off that mode and any armed mode for the axis, turns off the flight director and disengages the servo for the axis. - Pressing the button for any armed mode disarms that mode.